ThorstenBr/FloppyEmuDiskIIEnclosure/README.md

 ## License
 This project is released under the CreativeCommons License.
 See [LICENSE](/LICENSE).

-The Apple logo is a registered trademark and copyright by Apple Computer Inc. Any images and photos which may show the Disk II-FloppyEmu enclosure with an Apple logo were only given as an example of how you could decorate your Disk II-FloppyEmu drive enclosure for your personal use.
+The Apple logo is a registered trademark and copyright by Apple Computer Inc. Any images and photos which may show the Disk II-FloppyEmu enclosure with an Apple logo were only given as an example of how you could decorate your Disk II-FloppyEmu drive enclosure for your personal use, to match the retro look of your wonderful original Apple II computer.
 The 3D-printed Disk II FloppyEmu enclosure is not endorsed by Apple.
-This project does not grant you any rights or licenses to distribute any Disk II enclosures with an Apple logo.
+This project does not grant you any rights or licenses to distribute any 3D-printed enclosures with an Apple logo.

 ## Design
 The 3D design is done with OpenSCAD.
 All files are available in the [scad](/scad/) folder.